drorventura/python_todo/README.md

 # Python Interview Task: TODO App

+## Guide to run
+docker-compose up --build
+service will run on http://localhost:8080 mongo will run on mongodb://mongo:27017

 ## Task Overview

 In this task, you'll work on enhancing a simple TODO application by integrating it with a MongoDB database and containerizing it using Docker.
 Follow the steps below to complete the task.